Click on topic labels below to expand and collapse list of associated questions. Click on a question to expand and collapse answer.

-The public hearings will allow the public to verbally express their comments on the Draft EIS to project leaders.
-Attendees at the public hearing will sign in and then be called up to a microphone to address project leaders when it is their turn.
-An official court recorder will record each comment made during the public hearing.
-Each person will be allotted three minutes to make their comment.
-Please note that comments and questions will not be addressed by the project team during the public hearing; however, they will be addressed in the Final Environmental Impact Statement document.
-A schedule of the open house and public hearing events is available on the Public Meetings page of the study website.
+At the release of the Draft EIS, public hearings were held.
+These public hearings gave the public the opportunity to verbally express their comments on the Draft EIS to project leaders.
+Attendees at the public hearings signed in and then were called up to a microphone to address project leaders.
+An official court recorder recorded each comment made during the public hearing.
+Each person was allotted three minutes to make their comment.
+Although comments and questions were not addressed by the project team during the public hearings, they will be addressed in the Final EIS.
+A schedule of the past open house and public hearing events is available on the Public Meetings page of the study website.

 UDOT's Locally Preferred Alternative

 The locally preferred alternative identified in the Draft EIS is Alternative B1.
 Alternative B1 includes the Glovers Lane option in Farmington, the eastern alignment in the Syracuse area (closer to Bluff Road), and the 4100 West option in West Point.

 Why was the locally preferred alternative selected?

 The locally preferred alternative was selected based on a thorough analysis of the transportation benefits and the different impacts, including homes, businesses, farmland, wetlands, costs, etc. Alternative B1 was identified by UDOT as the least overall impactful alternative based on those and many other factors.
 Please see Sections 2.3 and 2.4 of the Draft EIS for a complete review of how the local preferred alternative was identified.

 Is the locally preferred alternative the final decision?